RetroVX/phaser3-controls-plugin/README.md

 # Phaser 3 Controls Plugin

-A simple plugin to assist with creating control schemes with keyboard inputs for Phaser 3
+A simple plugin to assist with creating control schemes and combos with keyboard inputs for Phaser 3

 ### Demo